archtechx/tenancy/README.md

 This package follows [semantic versioning 2.0.0](https://semver.org).
 Each major release will have its own branch, so that bug fixes can be provided for older versions as well.

-Supported versions of Laravel are 5.7 and 5.8.

 ### Configuring the `InitializeTenancy` middleware

 The `TenancyServiceProvider` automatically adds the `tenancy` middleware group which can be assigned to routes.
 You only need to make sure the middleware is top priority.